-The new high school will update the traditional model of classical music education in order to prepare students for the multifaceted and diverse opportunities available to today’s musicians.
+The new high school updates the traditional model of classical music education in order to prepare students for the multifaceted and diverse opportunities available to today’s musicians.
 At a time of rapid change in the professional music world, we are committed to putting our students on a professional music path that will answer the demands of 21st century music.
 In addition to helping students build extremely strong core skills as music makers, SMS High School prepares them to improvise and compose as well as perform, understand music technology and collaborate with other musicians both in small and large groups while providing meaningful experience working with living composers.

 For an application and deadline information, please call 212 501 3390212 501 3390, email email@example.com.
 Open House meetings at which program information is provided and questions are answered are held several times throughout the year.
 No reservations are needed.
 More information on Open Houses can be found here.